reergymerej/willy/README.md

 will(2).beLessThan(2); // 'expected <2> to be less than <2>'
 will(1).not.beLessThan(2); // 'expected <1> not to be less than <2>'

-// fails with promise (Mocha example) describe('some test suite', function () {
+// fails as a promise
+describe('some test suite', function () {
     it('should be less than 2', function () {
         return will(2).eventually.beLessThan(2);